 She grinned as he neared, as proud as if she were holding Hisa the day she was born.
 "Meet your son Kouga," she held the infant out.

-Trembling clawed hands extended and a warm little body was placed in them.
-Kouga widened his palms and instinctively pulled the baby close.
+Trembling, clawed hands extended as a warm little body was placed in them, and Kouga widened his palms, instinctively pulling the baby close.
 With laughter and shouts of joy behind him, he examined soft, miniature features, looking for something recognizable.

-The boy's eyes were closed in exhaustion.
-Impossibly small lips were parted, breathing in quick breaths, as though they didn't yet trust what the air contained.
-A mop of black hair, starting to dry, curled around a large head in need of support.
-Kouga was careful to keep it cradled in his hand.
+The boy's eyes were closed in exhaustion, and impossibly small lips were parted, breathing in quick breaths that didn't yet trust what the air contained.
+A mop of black hair, starting to dry, curled around a large head in need of support, and Kouga was careful to keep it cradled in his hand.
 A nondescript nose, pointed ears, and thick cheeks rounded out a face impossibly new.

 The baby's eyes opened, and startling blue focused on Kouga's face.

-Kouga numbly did as he was told.
-Making his way towards the center of the room, he crouched carefully beside his wife.
+Kouga numbly did as he was told, making his way towards the center of the room and crouching carefully beside his wife.
 "Look," the word was full of wonder and held no thought that he might be interrupting.
 "He's awake."

-Kagome, Mrs. Higurashi, and Souta all turned.
-Faces lit up and Kagome reached out to take the infant.
-As Kouga handed him over, a pair of amber eyes watched from just outside the doorway.
+Kagome, her mother, and Souta all turned.
+Faces lit up as Kagome reached out to take the infant, and Kouga handed him over, unaware that a pair of amber eyes watched from the doorway.

-Inu-Yasha held the door open, but stood behind Umi, Toushi, and Mika.
-He stared at Kagome and her baby, drinking in the sight of the woman who had filled him with such life and insurmountable death.
-The heavy sword pulling at his hip cried out as evidence to the latter.
-It had been a great burden for the last three years, and seemed to slowly be sucking away his life force.
+Inu-Yasha held the hide open, but stood behind Toushi, Mika, and Umi, staring at Kagome and her baby, drinking in the sight of the woman who had filled him with such life and insurmountable death.
+The heavy sword pulling at his hip cried out as evidence to the latter; it had been a great burden for the last three years, and seemed to slowly be sucking away his life force.
 In this moment though, it held no power, no presence.
 Relief, joy, jealousy, and poignant sadness fought in Inu-Yasha's insides, one vying for dominance, but none succeeding.
 He was so happy, and so devastated all in one moment, he almost couldn't bear it.
 He started to turn away, when a small hand reached over and grabbed his.

-Inu-Yasha looked to the fingers curling around his.
-It was the girl who had brought them to see Kouga.
-Examining her face, he realized it was the same one who had spoken of Kikyo three years ago and left him to grieve in peace.
+Inu-Yasha looked to the fingers curling around his, seeing they belonged to the girl who had brought them to see Kouga.
+Examining her face, he realized it was the same one who had spoken of Kikyo and left him to grieve in peace.
 He searched his memory for her name.

 "Mika," she answered, as if his words had been aloud.
 In his overwhelmed state, Inu-Yasha wondered if they'd had.

-He couldn't find his tongue enough to answer.
-It had withdrawn to the back of throat, thick and useless.
-His only answer was to pull his wrist away.
+He couldn't find his tongue enough to answer; it had withdrawn to the back of throat, thick and useless.
+His only reply was to pull his wrist away.

 The girl offered up a calm smile that belied the turmoil and significance of the situation before them.
 "She'll be glad you did this."